0xC0ba1t/Snow/README.md

 <br>
 An open source <del>performance</del> Hobby CPU (Test/Experiment)

-Sup, Work is finally going to begin on Snow, as I am having vacation.
+~~Sup, Work is finally going to begin on Snow, as I am having vacation.~~

 I'm planning for v1 to use my own core, in development known as Quantum, and then slowly work my way up.

-Original version is going to be designed in logisim, then maybe later on in Intel Quartus.
+~~Original version is going to be designed in logisim, then maybe later on in Intel Quartus.~~

+Designing v1 in VHDL.
+(Finally started today!
+2/3/23)